 Alcohol & Pregnancy

-If you are worried that you are drinking too much or are finding it hard to stop, talk to your health care provider or reach out to Fourcast.
-Their Umbrella’s program provides treatment services to women who are pregnant or have children 0-6 years.
-Staff will support you to choose and follow the treatment path that is right for you.
+If you are finding it hard to stop drinking alcohol, talk to your health care provider or reach out to Fourcast.
+Staff will support you to choose and follow a treatment path that is right for you.
 Financial assistance for transportation and childcare may also be available.

 The decision to seek help is a personal one.
-And while stopping alcohol use can be difficult, you can recover.
+While stopping alcohol use can be difficult, you can recover.
 Get help as early as possible in pregnancy to increase your chances of having a healthy baby and staying healthy and safe yourself.